Symmetric approximation sequences, Beilinson-Green algebras and derived equivalences: Derived equivalences of locally finite -Beilinson-Green algebras

+$(2)$ $G$ is non-negative if and only if the tilting complex associated to $F$ is isomorphic in $\Kb{\proj{B}}$ to a complex with zero terms in all positive degrees.
+In particular, $F[i]$ is non-negative for sufficiently small $i$. \end{lem}

+So, we can get a stable functor associated for each derived equivalence between module categories of rings.

-\begin{proof} Suppose that $G: \Db{A\Modc}\lra\Db{B\Modc}$ is a derived equivalent, and let $\cpx{P}$ be the tilting complex associated to $G$.
+Let $S$ be a commutative artin ring, and let $A$, $B$ be Artin $S$-algebras.
+Suppose that $G: \Db{A\Modc}\lra\Db{B\Modc}$ is a derived equivalent, and let $\cpx{P}$ be the tilting complex associated to $G$.
 Without loss of generality, as in \cite{Hu2011,P1}, up to shift, we assume that $\cpx{P}$ is a radical complex of the following form